furkannkaymaz/Firebase-remote-config/README.md

 ### Firebase Remote Config App

+##### → What is Firebase Remote Confing? ↓

+##### Firebase Remote Config is a cloud service that lets you change the behavior and appearance of your app without requiring users to download an app update.
+When using Remote Config, you create in-app default values that control the behavior and appearance of your app.

 ##### → First you have to integrate Firebase into your project.
 You can do this from the link below. ↓

 ##### https://firebase.google.com/docs/android/setup